Fairfield County's Community Foundation Inc

 Governance and Leadership

 President & CEO: Mendi Blue Paca Joined in 2022 after serving as Chief Community Impact Officer and VP of Community Impact since 2018.
-Previously worked at Goldman Sachs, Center for Effective Philanthropy, and Lincoln Center.
+Previously worked at Goldman Sachs, Centre for Effective Philanthropy, and Lincoln Centre.
 Holds degrees from Harvard College (BA Economics), Harvard Law School (JD), and Harvard Business School (MBA).

 On the foundation's approach: "There's an incredible changing of the guard happening in philanthropic leadership across the country, and with it, attention to new focus areas, particularly a focus on understanding and undoing the impacts of systemic racism."